gdm413229/swwmgz_m/ExtendedLore.md

   survive and put an end to the incident after traveling back through the gate and coming into contact with the Anderken royal family.
 Some time later, UAAF soldiers scour the remains of the facility, retrieving most of the foundation's research documents.
+Yui Miyamoto is born.
 - 2010: Akari Labs is founded.
 - 2012: Munch Innovations is founded.
+- 2013: Zanaveth II transfers to the Luna Research Institute, working as head of research Nikita Kunau's assistant.
 - 2014: Tach-Engine Technologies is founded.
 - 2015: The UAAF rebrands itself as the UAC, having found quite a lot of interest in what they recovered from Imanaki.
+- 2017: Saya creates the first Maidbot.
+- 2016: Zanaveth II and Misa Unissix get married.
-- 2018: Second major incident in the town of Kereshnovka.
+- 2018: Empty Episode One.
+Second major incident in the town of Kereshnovka.
 A rogue AI known as SUSAN surfaces on the northern seas, assumes control of Russia's missile systems.
 - 2019: Samuel Hayden is born.
 - 2020: A group of hackers manage to temporarily take over SUSAN, use its advanced computing power to run thirty parallel instances of Crysis and a 500-player Minecraft server.
-This lasts for several months.
+This lasts for several months, allowing things to mostly return to normal for a while, including the Tokyo Olympics.
+  Following a concert of Ashley's band, she meets Yui Miyamoto and they start dating.
+Not long after, they get married.
 - 2021: The "Luna Event" happens.
 The first contact between humans and a non-hostile alien race, the Nukuri, who had been observing our race for centuries from a hidden research facility on the Moon.
 Following the event, Nukuri forces deployed to Earth successfully neutralize SUSAN.
+- 2022: Scotland becomes independent.
 - 2023: The two Koreas re-unify.
+Following years of negotiation, Galicia becomes part of Portugal.
+Ana Blanco becomes the first human woman to marry a Nukuri.
+- 2024: Zanaveth II arrives on Earth, befriends Saya.
+With her help, Saya's Maidbot is migrated to the Nekuronbot AI framework, further enhancing her personality.
 - 2025: First expedition to Mars, led by the UAC.
 Scotland becomes independent.
+- 2027: William Dusk leaves Ashley's band, but not before hurting her deeply by escaping with her granddaughter Lyra.
+He is replaced as drummer by the goddess Mykka.
 - 2029: Forx Aeronautics is founded, singlehandedly "fixes the economy" of the UK.
 - 2032: Joint expedition with the Nukuri to Sedna, revealing a gateway that